NVIDIA/NeMo/README.md

 The training config files can be modified, or other files can be created to be used for training.
 They should follow the same structure and guidelines as the existing model configurations.

-As a guideline, any model of 5B parameters or less should use fp16 as a data type, whereas any model larger than 5B parameters should use bfloat16 (bf16) as a data type.

 ### 4.4 Bring Your Own Dataset
 <a id="markdown-bring-your-own-dataset" name="bring-your-own-dataset"></a>